 Some valuable questions to ask yourself when setting career expectations and evaluating your happiness are:

-Do I enjoy your traveling medical job responsibilities?
+Do I enjoy my traveling medical job responsibilities?

-Do I like culture of my current facility?
+Do I like the culture of my current facility?

 Do I share values with my staffing company?

 Am I satisfied with my level of responsibility?